 - Start at the beginning plan what you want to grow and write a list of what equipment you need.
 Plants on a windowsill or balcony can grow just as well as in the ground. - 2.
 Don't be too ambitious start small, maybe try growing some windowsill herbs, quick growing pea shoots or cress.
-They're affordable, easy to start and they don't need expensive equipment. attre fight time, you carriery of mother nature and garden more sustainably. s.
-Search the recycling not got plant pots or seed trays?
-There is no need to buy new!
-The trays that mushrooms - 3.
+Affordable, easy to start and they don't need expensive equipment. - 3.
 Crowd source ask friends and neighbours, school, work or pop a post on social media and ask who has any unused plant pots, trowels or maybe even knows of a nearby manure or compost heap!
-Lots of people have things they'll give away for free or for a lot less than buying new.
+Lots of people have things they'll give away for free or a lot less than buying new.
 It's better for the environment too. - 4.
 Join the library gardening books are a great way to learn, and you can take them outside to your plot or space too.
 If you join the library, you can borrow different books about what to plant when or how to garden organically. - 5.
 Organise or attend a seed swap - seeds average £2 per pack.
 If you have time you can buy at the end of the season and grab a bargain as seeds usually last a few years, but it can soon become quite expensive if you want to start with more than one plant.
-Another way to get started is to swap seeds, this could be with classmates or work colleagues, or you could plan and publicise a seed swap event using our resources. - 6.
-Learn how to propagate whilst many veggies and flowers grow from seed, other crops like spinach, basil, rosemary, thyme, oregano, tomatoes and lavender grow easily from cuttings.
+Another way to get started is to swap seeds, this could be with classmates or work colleagues, or you could plan and publicise a seed swap event. - 6.
+Learn how to propagate whilst many of the veggies or flowers you can grow from seed, other crops like spinach and herbs like basil, rosemary, thyme, oregano, and plants like tomatoes and lavender grow easily from cuttings.

 - 7. Grow in season different seeds and plants like certain conditions and need heat and sun.
-Commercial gardeners use heated greenhouses to produce tomatoes all year round.
-By planting at the right time, you can rely on mother nature and garden more sustainably. - 8.
-Search the recycling not got plant pots or seed trays?
+Commercial gardeners use greenhouses and energy to light and heat greenhouses to produce tomatoes all year round.
+By planting at the right time, you can rely on mother nature and garden more sustainably. - Search the recycling not got plant pots or seed trays?
 There is no need to buy new!
-The trays that mushrooms come in are great for planting seeds, egg boxes, loo roll tubes and yogurt pots are perfect for seedlings, and old pallets make brilliant compost heap containers.
-Cut large water bottles in half, use the bottom for a plant and the top makes a cloche or mini greenhouse! - 9.
-Create a compost heap commercial compost is expensive and if you want to garden as organically as possible, making it yourself is ideal.
-Use our composting resource to learn how to make your own. - 10.
-Harvest your seeds for next year save some seeds from your best producing crops and flowers to save money next year.
+The trays that mushrooms come in are great for planting seeds, egg boxes, loo roll tubes and yogurt pots are perfect for seedlings and old pallets make brilliant compost heap containers.
+Cut large water bottles in half, use the bottom for a plant and the top makes a cloche or mini greenhouse! - Section 2 Compost heap commercial compost is expensive and if you want to garden as organically as possible, making it yourself is ideal.
+Use grass cuttings, leaf mulch, food scraps, paper and cardboard to make a 'lasagne' of layers.
+It can take six months to two years to create a heap of your own. - 10.
+Harvest your seeds for next year!
+Don't forget to save the fruits of your labour to save money next year, from your best producing crops and flowers.
 Tomato, sunflower and pumpkin seeds are simple to save and store.

-Waste not want not - growing from other plants
+Waste not want not growing from other plants

 Making use of a plant's ability to grow new roots, we can grow a huge range of new herbs.
 This is called propagating.
-Basil, mint and coriander can all be grown on a windowsill from a few leftover leaf stems.
-Simply pop a few 10cm lengths in a tall glass of clean water, keeping leaves clear of the waterline and changing the water regularly.
+Basil, mint and coriander for example can be grown on a windowsill from a few leftover leaf stems.
+Simply pop a few 10cm lengths in a tall glass of clean water, keeping leaves clear of the waterline, changing the water regularly.
 Once you have established roots you can transfer into compost in a recycled tub on the windowsill or outside in a pot.